The Mill

 My steps falter as I amble along the riverbank.
 The house I grew up in lies close to the well belonging to the town of Quaà Asserasse.
 I feel a bit wobbly on my legs, unable to brave the wind, which I fear may mistake me for a leaf and send me flying away any minute.
 Getting high on an empty stomach does that to you.
 I have been mulling over the possibility of returning for a while now.
 However, I wonder whether by any chance there is a way of returning to something slightly different from what first brought me into being—whether there is something that will embrace the person I have become.
 Go figure.
 The only thing I know for certain is that regardless of how grown-up I consider myself to be now, I feel a little bit more like the child I used to be with every step I take toward home.

 Minutes later, I arrive at the front door.
 The curtains on the door are drawn.
-I can hear jbala music and smell the sweet scent of fish tagine coming ...Read more
+I can hear jbala music and smell the sweet scent of fish tagine ...Read more

 It Is Moot Whether Our Dreams Mean Anything at All